manosbatsis/csvtxcompare/README.md

 - Comma is assumed to be the field delimiter
 - Record ordering is irrelevant
-- Date strings are given as `yyyy-MM-dd HH:mm:ss`
+- Date strings, when present, are always given as `yyyy-MM-dd HH:mm:ss`
 - Field values are already normalized/regular as string representations of their typed values
 - Non-unique records may exist, those are allowed in case they are useful as close (mis)matches
 - All possible matches of exceptions should be evaluated and scored according to used-defined criteria